filippotoso/custom-shortcodes/README.md

 ## Installing

-You can easily install this plugin in your WordPress installation following these steps:
+You can easily install this plugin in your WordPress site following these steps:

 - Download the ZIP archive.
 - Upload the custom-shortcodes folder into your WordPress plugins folder.